MSIZ47/Ecommerce/README.md

 of the products.I created a comlete order app for managing the order of the customer and save all the details of an order in the database.at last i simiulate a Zarinpal payment gataway for the payment proccess of the website that its not yet complete(its fully programmed but requiers some debug with real zarinpal merchant_id).

+hint:8. you should have gettexttools and gettextruntime installed and added to path in windows for using the internationaliztion(search *cant find mesguinq, make sure gettexttools installed windows* and follow stackoverflow steps)its pretty straight forward.

 ## **Installation**

 To install Project Title, follow these steps: